Coleman-Lim/Assignment-1/README.md

-# my-newbie-repo
+# my-assignment-repository
-This is a simple repository to help me with my HTML
+The application is a website for the band 'Clean Bandit" The website hosts a variety of features for users to enjoy.